IBMDevConnect/travel-identify-source-destination/README.md

 git clone https://github.com/IBMDevConnect/travel-identify-source-destination
 ```

-## 2. Create IBM Cloud account (Ignore this step if you have account)
+## 2. Create IBM Cloud account (Ignore this step if you have an account)

 https://console.ng.bluemix.net/registration/